 Who is fighting Sudan’s war

-Since April 2023, Sudan has been torn apart by a power struggle between its national army and a paramilitary group called the Rapid Support Forces, or RSF.
-The RSF grew out of the Janjaweed militias blamed for atrocities in Darfur two decades ago.
+Since April 2023, Sudan has been torn apart by a power struggle between its national army and the Rapid Support Forces, or RSF.
+The RSF is a paramilitary group, meaning an armed force that operates alongside or outside the regular military, and it grew out of the Janjaweed militias blamed for atrocities in Darfur two decades ago.

 The fighting has split the country and emptied its cities.
 The western region of Darfur, and its capital El Fasher, has become the epicentre of the worst violence.